Entry requirements

 Sustainable development is taught using a wide variety of methods including:

-At sub-honours level, class sizes range from 200 to 350 students for lectures and 8 to 12 students for small-group tutorials.
+At sub-honours level, class sizes range from 200 to 350 students for lectures and up to 15 students for small-group tutorials.

 At Honours level, much of the teaching is in small groups and there is a considerable amount of one-on-one contact with staff.
-Honours class sizes range from 15 to 40 students for seminars and laboratories down to 1 to 5 students for supervisions.
+Honours class sizes range from 15 to 40 students for seminars and laboratories down to individual supervisions.

 When not attending lectures, tutorials and laboratory classes, you will be expected to continue learning independently through self-study.
 Typically, this will involve: